Tarique-Nawaz/About-Project/README.md

 # About-Project

-Project Title: Age Calculation Calculator
+Project Title: Age Calculation Calculator.

 This project is designed to calculate a person's age in years, months, and days.
 It takes a birthdate as input and calculates the exact age.
 The calculator provides an option to increase the age by a specified number of years, months, or days.